 Internships That Qualify for Praxis Funding

 To qualify for Praxis funding you must work a minimum of 220 hours at your internship.
 Internships must be at organizations not affiliated with Smith College.
 You may work a part- or full-time schedule, as long as you complete 220 hours during your summer break.
-You may not divide the required 220 hours between the summer and the following academic year unless you are on the Smith JYA program in Geneva.

 An internship qualifies for Praxis funding if it: